-Abstract:
+Abstract

-Understanding high pressure behavior materials is necessary in order to address the physical processes associated with hypervelocity impact events related to space science applications including orbital debris impact and impact lethality.
-Until recently the highest-pressure states in materials have been achieved from impact loading techniques from two-stage light gas guns with velocity limitations of approximately 8km/s.
-In this paper, techniques that are being developed and implemented to obtain the needed shock loading parameters (Hugoniot states) for material characterization studies, namely shock velocity and particle velocity, will be described at impact velocities up to 11 km/s.
-The determination of equation-of-state (EOS) and thermodynamic states of materials in the regimes of extreme high pressures is now attainable utilizing the three-stage launcher.
-What is new in this report is that these techniques are being implemented for use at engagement velocities never before attained utilizing two-stage light-gas gun technology.
-The design and test methodologies used to determine Hugoniot states are described in this paper.
+Understanding high pressure behavior of homogeneous as well as heterogeneous materials is necessary in order to address the physical processes associated with hypervelocity impact events related to space science applications including orbital debris impact and impact lethality.
+At very high impact velocities, material properties will be subjugated to phase-changes, such as melting [1] and vaporization [2].
+These phase states cannot be obtained through conventional gun technology.
+These processes need to be represented accurately in hydrodynamic codes to allow credible computational analysis of impact events resulting from hypervelocity impact.
+In this paper, techniques that are being developed and implemented to obtain the needed shock loading parameters (Hugoniot states) for material characterization studies, namely shock velocity and particle velocity, will be described at impact velocities up to 11 km/s [3,4].
+What is new in this report is that these techniques are being implemented for use at engagement velocities never before attained utilizing two-stage light-gas gun technology [5,6].

-Introduction:
+Introduction

-Historically, suites of diagnostics and experimental techniques have been used to measure high-pressure, high temperature material properties resulting from impact [1].
+Historically, suites of diagnostics and experimental techniques have been used to measure high-pressure, high temperature material properties resulting from impact [7].
 These techniques have allowed measurements of the shock-Hugoniot, shock-loading and release behavior, material strength, shock-induced melting, and shock-induced vaporization processes in materials.
-All these techniques have realized material properties to form databases to develop constitutive models to represent material behavior in dynamic loading.
-Titanium alloy, specifically, Ti-6Al4V, is used in these studies mainly because it is known to be fracture resistant and has been launched intact to 16km/s.
-This same alloy is therefore being characterized as a standard material.
-This same alloy will be used as the flyer-plate in this study.
+All these techniques have realized material properties to form databases to develop constitutive models to represent material behavior under dynamic loading.
+Titanium alloy, specifically, Ti-6Al-4V, is used in these studies mainly because it is known to be fracture resistant and has been launched intact to 16 km/s.
+This same alloy is therefore being characterized as a standard material for use as the flyer-plate in this study.
 The existence of an accurate database for use as a well-known standard material will facilitate the equation-of-state (EOS) development of other engineering materials, particularly those used in space applications.
-This technique allows development of equation-of-state data and models of materials never before laboratory tested at impact velocities exceeding 11 km/s.
+This technique allows development of equation-of-state data and models of materials never before laboratory tested at impact velocities exceeding 11 km/s

 Symmetric impact experiments, conducted at impact velocities of 11.2 km/s introduce a shock up to a stress level of approximately 300GPa in this alloy.
 Impact velocity of the flyer-plate is determined radiographically and by interferometric, VISAR (Velocity Interferometer System for Any Reflector), techniques.
-The VISAR [2] measures the flyer-plate acceleration history which can be used to estimate the thermodynamic state of the flyer-plate prior to impact; in other words, the temperature of the flyer-plate.
-This will be discussed later in the paper.
+The VISAR [8] measures the flyer-plate acceleration